 Enter your main or Add-on Download ID in the Download Key area.
 Click on the Save & Close button on the toolbar to apply the Download ID.

-If Akeeba Backup or Joomla! was already showing you that an update for Akeeba Backup is available please follow the steps under "Further steps if a download was available before entering a new Download ID" below.
+If Akeeba Backup or Joomla! was already showing you that an update for Akeeba Backup is available you will need to install the update manually.